kuanoni/astro-portfolio/src/content/project/kroyooz-tv.md

 ## KroyOoz.tv

-The ultimate hub for fans of the (_fake_) streaming personality, KroyOoz!
+The ultimate hub for fans of the (_made up_) streaming personality, KroyOoz!

 Features a robust **real-time chat** where fans can **sign up** and talk amongst eachother while watching the embedded stream.